shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 [2, 3, 4, 5, 3, 4, 5, 4, 5, 5];
 ```

 With a flattened array, we can avoid a nested for loop.
-But we still need two for loops, except that they run consecutively.
+But we still need two for loops to get the whole job done.

 The first for loop will go through the integers and generate 2 lists -- one which contains all the combinations for each number, and a second to keep track of the count for each combination (since we lose this dimension with a simple array).